SpinalHDL/VexRiscv/README.md

 Here are two examples about how to add a custom CSR to the CPU via the plugin system: https://github.com/SpinalHDL/VexRiscv/blob/master/src/main/scala/vexriscv/demo/CustomCsrDemoPlugin.scala

-The first one (`CustomCsrDemoPlugin`) adds an instruction counter and an clock cycle counter into the CSR mapping (and also do tricky stuff as a demonstration).
+The first one (`CustomCsrDemoPlugin`) adds an instruction counter and a clock cycle counter into the CSR mapping (and also do tricky stuff as a demonstration).

 The second one (`CustomCsrDemoGpioPlugin`) creates a GPIO peripheral directly mapped into the CSR.